Learning Invariant Rules from Data for Interpretable Anomaly Detection: Conclusion

 \section{Conclusion}

-We proposed a data-driven method which leverages decision tree learning and association rule mining to generate invariant rules for anomaly detection.
-Since our generated rules are self-explainable, they can provide straightforward clues to assist users to understand the cause of the detected anomalies which is of vital importance in practice.
-Furthermore, experimental results on the benchmark datasets in different application domains show that our method can also achieve comparable detection performance with popular algorithms.
+We proposed a highly interpretable and general anomaly detection method by combining association rule mining and decision tree learning in a novel way to learn invariant rules from data.
+Since our learned invariant rules are self-explainable, they can provide straightforward clues to assist users to locate and understand the cause of the detected anomalies which is of vital importance in practice.
+Furthermore, experimental results on the benchmark datasets in various application domains show that our method can also achieve comparable or even better detection performance compared with several state-of-the-art anomaly detection algorithms.
 Like any study, our proposed method is not without limitation.
-First, our method currently only works for tabular data, we leave the extension of our method for image and time series data as future work.
+First, our method currently only works for tabular data, we leave the extension of our method for other data types as future work.
 Second, our method works well for datasets with a considerable number of features, e.g., larger than 10.
 But its performance could be reduced if there are not enough features where we can derive enough predicates to generate invariant rules to cover the ``normal profile'' of the data generation process.
-Nevertheless, we believe our method is a strong addition to the anomaly detection community since providing tangible explanations of anomalies is imperative for this field \cite{ruff_unifying_2021}.
+Nevertheless, our method is a strong contribution to the anomaly detection community as providing tangible explanations of anomalies is imperative for the anomaly detection field \cite{ruff_unifying_2021}.